zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 ```

 Now we can use the dynamic traits and extend the item step-by-step by the right traits.
-We use `withTraits` method invoked on the item object to extend it by the selected trait.
+We use the `withTraits` method invoked on the item object to extend it by the selected trait.
 The selected trait is immediately initialized from the input data.

 ```groovy